-HARICA performs periodic Penetration Tests, at least annually, and quarterly Vulnerability Scans conducted by a highly skilled security team, supervised by the security administrator.
+Periodic Penetration Tests, at least annually, and quarterly Vulnerability Scans are conducted by a highly skilled security team, supervised by the security administrator.

 5.5 Records Archival

 5.5.1 Types of records archived

 All records of transactions referred to in section 5.4, and all documentation related to requests for issuance / revocation of digital certificates are confidentially archived.